Raathigesh/majestic/README.md

 ## Features

-* Run particular tests with a click
+* Run the whole project, a file or a particular test with a click
 * Watch the whole project, a file or a test
 * Update specific snapshots with a click
 * Inline coverage reports